 Listening to Our Inner Guidance System Rather Than to Our Wounded Self

-The fact that Jillian’s chest tightens when her fears come up is her inner guidance—her inner child—letting her know that her wounded self is in charge, telling her programmed lies.
+The fact that Jillian’s chest tightens when her fears come up is her inner guidance — her inner child — letting her know that her wounded self is in charge, telling her programmed lies.
 Her wounded self is telling her that she shouldn’t love because she will get hurt by being taking advantage of and treated unlovingly, and the more she thinks these negative thoughts, the more she manifests them.
-So if her boyfriend responds unlovingly—from his own fears—to her unloving behavior that results from her choice to protect herself from being hurt, her wounded self might then say, “See!
+So if her boyfriend responds unlovingly — from his own fears — to her unloving behaviour that results from her choice to protect herself from being hurt, her wounded self might then say, “See!
 I told you not to open your heart!
 I told you that you would get hurt!”
-She has brought about the very thing she fears with her own unloving behavior.
+She has brought about the very thing she fears with her own unloving behaviour.

 If Jillian develops her loving adult self and her boyfriend were to act unlovingly, she would be able to say to herself, “He must be having a hard time today, so we will send him compassion.
 And if he wants help, we will help him.
 But if he stays closed and continues to treat us unlovingly, we will lovingly disengage until he is back into an open loving place.”

-Jillian wouldn’t get hurt because she wouldn’t take his behavior personally and she would take loving care of any lonely feelings she has when he is disconnected from her.
+Jillian wouldn’t get hurt because she wouldn’t take his behaviour personally and she would take loving care of any lonely feelings she has when he is disconnected from her.